There is Hope! God Is With Us!

 That's how it seemed to King Ahaz, one of the kings of Judah.
 He was in a bad situation.
 His enemies, Israel and Aram, were at his doorstep.
 The destruction of Judah seemed inevitable.
 The situation seemed hopeless.
 And even though Ahaz had ignored the Lord for years, God spoke to him anyway.
 And God gave him a reason to hope.

-Today, we reach our destination in our Advent journey with Isaiah.
-We finally arrive at the manger.
-And we see God give a beautiful promise of hope to Azah and to Judah… and to us.
+Today, we finish our Advent preparation.
+And we see God give a beautiful promise of hope to King Azah and to the whole country of Judah… and to us.
 He tells us there is hope because God is with us.
 God is with us whether we want him or not.
 And God is with us whether we deserve him or not.
 In Isaiah 7:10-14 he writes…

 10 Again the Lord spoke to Ahaz, 11 "Ask the Lord your God for a sign, whether in the deepest depths or in the highest heights."
 12 But Ahaz said, "I will not ask; I will not put the Lord to the test."
 13 Then Isaiah said, "Hear now, you house of David!
 Is it not enough to try the patience of men?
 Will you try the patience of my God also?
 14 Therefore the Lord himself will give you a sign: The virgin will be with child and will give birth to a son, and will call him Immanuel.